GENI-NSF/geni-tools/README-omni.txt

 	   Clearinghouse
   * omni.py -a http://localhost:8001 listaggregates
            List just the aggregate from the commandline
+  * omni.py -a myLocalAM listaggregates
+           List just the aggregate from the commandline, looking up the nickname in omni_config

  Gets the aggregates list from the commandline, or from the omni_config 'aggregates' option, or from the Clearinghouse.